 Seeing Hvar Town from the water reveals a totally different perspective than at street level.
 The best (and most affordable) way to do this is aboard a kayak.
 There are plenty of places in town that offer rentals so you can get out and hit the sea.

 We’d recommend cruising around the coast of Hvar or venturing over to the Pakleni Islands if you’re up for it.
-The paddle usually takes about an hour each way and there are lots of pebble beaches on shore to ground.
-Full day rentals start at 300 KN.
-Alternatively, spend a lovely evening on a sunset kayaking tour when the water is at its calmest.
+The paddle usually takes about an hour each way, and there are lots of pebble beaches from shore to ground.
+Rentals start at 100 KN, and you also get the option to rent a paddleboard.

 3. Sail Around the Pakleni Islands

 Just off the coast of Hvar Island, the neighbouring Pakleni Islands, or Paklinski Islands, are perfect for a day trip.
-The chain of 16 islands have amazing beaches—including those of the nude variety—and lots of charming restaurants.
-Visiting the Pakleni Islands is a special experience and seriously one of the best things to do in Hvar.
+The chain of 16 islands has amazing beaches—including those of the nude variety—and lots of charming restaurants.
+Visiting the Pakleni Islands is a special experience and, seriously one of the best things to do in Hvar.

 Your options for reaching the islands are to hire a boat with a skipper, join a tour, or become your own captain for the day.
-For total relaxation, a full day sailing tour is the way to go.
-You’ll set sails on a 37 ft (11.2 m) racing sailboat and weave through the stunning archipelago.
+For total relaxation, a full-day sailing tour is the way to go.
+You’ll set sail on a 37 ft (11.2 m) racing sailboat and weave through the stunning archipelago.
 Jump in for a swim or throw on a snorkel before settling in for lunch and cocktails at a small family-owned beach bar.

 Whichever option you choose, be sure to check out some of the islands’ unforgettable places.
 Two of our favourite beaches near Hvar are on the Pakleni Islands.
 Mlini Beach on Otok Marinkovac is a dreamy oasis with an amazing open-air restaurant to match.
 Similarly, Palmizana Beach feels like a real slice of paradise.